tauri-apps/muda/README.md

 ```

-Then add your root menu to a Window on Windows and Linux
+Then add your root menu to a window on Windows, GTK 3, or GTK 4
 or use it as your global app menu on macOS

 ```rs